-One of the advantages offered by mPOS (mobile point of sale) applications like iZettle is that it allows small merchants and other small businesses to digitise their sales in an extremely simple way.
+One of the advantages offered by mobile payment applications like iZettle is that it allows small merchants and other small businesses to digitise their sales in an extremely simple way.
 The inventory can be entered in the app, and card sales will be recorded automatically.
 Cash sales can be entered too, allowing merchants to keep track of every sale and get easy-to-use revenue reports.

-For an in depth review of iZettle see iZettle review – easy, yet feature rich terminal and POS system
+For an in-depth review, see: iZettle review – easy, yet feature-rich, terminal and POS system

-For many sole traders the accounting features in the iZettle app will be sufficient for their needs.
+For many sole traders, the accounting features in the iZettle app will be sufficient for their needs.
 The majority of small businesses, however, will experience time savings with one integrated accounting system for payments, invoices and even payroll.
-This is where a cloud accounting software comes into the picture.
+This is where cloud accounting software comes into the picture.

 UK accounting systems traditionally integrate poorly with payments